Marchen/esj71web/web/home.md

 ## What's new

+* 2024-02-22: The member list of the high school student poster presentations subcommittee on the [list of planning committee](basic_information#ANNUAL_MEETING_PLANNING_COMMITTEE) was updated.
 * 2024-02-21: The member list of the online subcommittee on the [list of planning committee](basic_information#ANNUAL_MEETING_PLANNING_COMMITTEE) was updated.
 * 2024-02-15: The [list of planning committee](basic_information#ANNUAL_MEETING_PLANNING_COMMITTEE) was updated.
 * 2024-02-05: [Important notice](#Important_notice) of this page was updated.